Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 We will prove that Slotqueue is ABA-safe, as introduced in @ABA-safety.

 Notice that we only use `CAS`es on:
-- Line 20 of `refreshEnqueue` (@slotqueue-refresh-enqueue), which is part of an enqueue.
+- @line-slotqueue-refresh-enqueue-cas of `refreshEnqueue` (@slotqueue-refresh-enqueue), which is part of an enqueue.
-- Line 54 of `refreshDequeue` (@slotqueue-refresh-dequeue), which is part of a dequeue.
+- @line-slotqueue-refresh-dequeue-cas of `refreshDequeue` (@slotqueue-refresh-dequeue), which is part of a dequeue.

 Both `CAS`es target some slot in the `Slots` array.